-Editor Notes: the following informative needs to be updated along with frame marking update

-Informative note: The concept of a MANE goes beyond normal routers or gateways in that a MANE has to be aware of the signaling (e.g., to learn about the payload type mappings of the media streams), and in that it has to be trusted when working with Secure RTP (SRTP).
-The advantage of using MANEs is that they allow packets to be dropped according to the needs of the media coding.
+Editor Notes: the following informative needs to be updated along with frame marking update to learn about the payload type mappings of the media streams), and in that it has to be trusted when working with Secure RTP The advantage of using MANEs is that they allow packets to be dropped according to the needs of the media coding.
 For example, if a MANE has to drop packets due to congestion on a certain link, it can identify and remove those packets whose elimination produces the least adverse effect on the user experience.
 After dropping packets, MANEs must rewrite RTCP packets to match the changes to the RTP stream, as specified in Section 7 of [RFC3550].